jazzfan2/game_of_life/README.md

 	./life4.py 82 48 3 23

 The first two arguments are the horizontal and vertical grid sizes of the image "canvas" in the terminal.
-The values 82 and 48 are an example of a adequate grid size, but can of course be replaced into other values, dependent upon terminal-type and terminal/character size.
+The values 82 and 48 are an example of a adequate grid size, but can of course be replaced by other values, dependent upon terminal-type and terminal/character size.

 The third and fourth argument represent the settings of the "Birth rule" and "Survival rule" respectively.
 Respective values 3 and 23 render a good probability that the life action on the canvas will persist and develop for quite some time before dying out (that is: dependant upon which start condition has been chosen).